 Earthbound Architecture focuses on designs that are integral to their environment while utilizing sustainable design principals and practices to create unique, long lasting and enjoyable buildings.

 Earthbound Architecture believes that the physical environments one spends their time in can dramatically affect a person’s life, well being and outlook.
 We are here to help you shape your environment to match your desired lifestyle.

 Earthbound Architecture was founded by licensed architect, principal and owner, Maya Ward-Karet (LEED Green Associate).
 Maya has a diverse background in architecture, construction, design and innovation.
-She has worked in the field of architecture since 2006, holding positions from intern to senior associate in firms ranging from four employees to 900.
+She has worked in the field of architecture since 2006 in firms ranging from four employees to 900.
 Most recently Maya was a Senior Associate at Pel-Ona Architects and Urbanists in Boulder, Colorado where she worked on both small scale residential projects and large urban planning projects with hundreds of residential, mixed use and commercial units.
 In addition to her paid positions, Maya has also worked as a volunteer designer for BlueEnergy, a non profit organization in Bluefields, Nicaragua, and as an international consultant at the Center for Urban and Environmental Studies at EAFIT University in Medellin, Colombia.

 Maya completed her undergraduate studies at the University of Pennsylvania where she majored in Architecture and developed a solid foundation in the skill of turning conceptual ideas into physical realities.
 Maya received her Masters in Architecture from Taliesin, the Frank Lloyd Wright School of Architecture, where she learned the value of hands on experience, independent thinking and learning from the past.